aspose-total/Aspose.Total-Products/total/en/python-net/conversion/tiff-to-ics/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+TIFF (Tagged Image File Format) is a raster graphics image format used for storing images.
+It is widely used for storing images and is supported by many applications.
+ICS (iCalendar) is a computer file format which allows users to store and exchange calendar and scheduling information.
+It is used for sharing calendar information between different applications and users.
+Converting TIFF to ICS is a useful way to share calendar information with others.

-For a Python developer, who is trying to add a TIFF to ICS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+<h2>How Aspose.Total Helps for TIFF to ICS Conversion</h2>
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs which makes the conversion of TIFF to ICS easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into ICS format.
+This process is automated and helps developers to quickly and easily convert TIFF to ICS.

 {{% /blocks/products/pf/feature-page-summary %}}